nix97/nix/README.md

-## Subject of various math problems, mostly solve using Numerical methods :
+## Subject of various math problems, mostly solved using Numerical methods :

 ### 1. Partial Differential Equations(PDEs)
 The coverage of this problem are: